 (Board Member) Dr. Memoona Afridi; Born in Peshawar, Pakistan.
 Obtained medical degree M.B.B.S ( Bachelor of Medicine and Bachelor of Surgery) from Khyber Medical College, Peshawar University, Peshawar, Pakistan.
 Resides in Hagerstown for the last 20 years; has two wonderful boys who are in college and aspiring to pursue careers in medical field.
 She is involved in different kinds of volunteer activities at her children's schools, and in the community including distribution of food at the local shelter (REACH) for homeless.
 Active in local interfaith efforts.
 Active as a member of the local Muslim community, and is concerned about safeguarding the constitutional rights of citizens of all faiths and belief systems including the Muslims.

-(Executive Director) Thomas B. Riford; Education: BS Cornell University, Board Member of numerous local and state-wide non-profits.
+(Volunteer) Thomas B. Riford; Education: BS Cornell University, Board Member of numerous local and state-wide non-profits.
 Awarded the Distinguished Volunteer Award for the Association of Fundraising Professionals in 2014.
 Decorated Marine Corps Veteran, winner of the Chamber of Commerce 2004 Business Volunteer of the Year Award and 1989 CBS Radio News Reporter of the year.
-In 2009, Tom accepted, on behalf of the Hagerstown-Washington County CVB, the Maryland Cultural Heritage Tourism Award from Maryland Governor Martin O’Malley.
+In 2009, Tom accepted, on behalf of the Hagerstown-Washington County CVB, the Maryland Cultural Heritage Tourism Award from Maryland Office of Tourism Development.
 Awarded the top tourism marketing award from the State of Maryland, in November of 2013.
 Awarded the 2013 Washington County John Frye Historical Preservation Award of Advocacy.
 President of the Heart of the Civil War Heritage Area.
 Long-time President of the Hagerstown-Washington County Convention and Visitors Bureau.
-Also, current radio news anchor on WJEJ.
+Former radio news anchor on WJEJ and current Assistant Secretary of the Maryland Department of Commerce for Tourism, Marketing, and Communications.